JPMorgan Chase & Co.

 Intellectual Property Portfolio:

-- Patent Strategy: Not explicitly detailed.
+- Patent Strategy: Not explicitly detailed in the filing.

-- Licensing Programs: Not explicitly detailed.
+- Licensing Programs: Not explicitly detailed in the filing.

-- IP Litigation: Not explicitly detailed.
+- IP Litigation: Not explicitly detailed in the filing.

 Technology Partnerships:

-- Research Collaborations: Not explicitly detailed.
+- Research Collaborations: Not explicitly detailed in the filing.

 Leadership & Governance